Robbin-Law/Robbin-Law.github.io/anap1525/sad-theory/business-rules-example.md

 If it is earlier than 1pm the reception clerk will charge the guest $35 for early check in.
 If a reservation is not found as the guest is a walk in, a reservation is created in the system if there is availability.

+Which of the following statements are valid business rules, and which are not?

+- Check in starts at 1pm otherwise a fee is charged.
+YES
+- The reception staff work 12 hour shifts.
+NO
+- A reservation is required prior to check in.
+YES
+- The reception clerk looks up a reservation.
+NO

 #### [Theory Home](index.md)
 #### [ANAP1525 Home](../index.md)